PySCeS/pysces/INSTALL.md

 >  very limited number of Python versions and operating systems on PyPI.
 >  **This is not guaranteed to work!** If you require Assimulo, the conda
 >  install is by far the easier option as up-to-date binaries are supplied
->  for all OS and recent Python versions.
+>  for all OSs and recent Python versions.

 For more information on installing and configuring PySCeS please see the [PySCeS User Guide](https://github.com/PySCeS/pysces-documentation/blob/main/source/userguide_doc.rst#installing-and-configuring)